solarwinds/OrionSDK/README.md

 ## Wiki

-We will be moving the documentation into the Github [OrionSDK wiki](https://github.com/solarwinds/OrionSDK/wiki/Alerts).
-For now there is just one page that describes the alerting entities introduced in the 2015 Orion platform releases.
+Documentation for the API and SDK tools can be found in the the GitHub [OrionSDK wiki](https://github.com/solarwinds/OrionSDK/wiki/Alerts).

+There is also generated reference documentation for the [Orion schema](http://solarwinds.github.io/OrionSDK/schema/).

 ## Forum